idoadler/idoadler/README.md

 -->

 I am a Sr. Game Developer with ~20 years of coding.
-Mostly I develop video games with Unity, but I do love to play with Godot, Python, JavaScript or other options when they fit.
+Mostly I develop video games with Godot and Unity, but I do love to play with Python and JavaScript too.
-I enjoy a good game design challange, and I'm particullary interested in making personal games about queer or local subjects.
+I enjoy a good game design challenge, and I'm particularly interested in making personal games about queer or local subjects.

 If anything sparked your interest please say hi, I'm available here: